West Torrens Cricket Club: History

 The Club began in 1857 as the Hindmarsh Cricket Club with its headquarters at Lindsay Circus (now Hindmarsh Stadium) and has continued, with only a change of name in 1897, until the present day, making it the oldest continuous and 2nd oldest existing cricket club in South Australia.
 Morphett Vale Cricket Club (established 1849) is the oldest cricket club in South Australia.

 The club moved to Thebarton Oval in 1921 where it remained until 1988 when it transferred to the adjacent King's Reserve.
-A lack of junior players and inadequate facilities saw a final move to the Henley and Grange Memorial Oval for the 1997-98 season.
+A lack of junior players and inadequate facilities saw a move to the Henley and Grange Memorial Oval for the 1997-98 season where the club had thrived since.